TCC-SocialNetwork/social_framework/README.md

 ## Configuring Routes

 > When you override some Devise controller you must be define that new controller in your routes.
-This can be done changing path to controller in deviser_for, like this:
+This can be done changing path to controller in devise_for, like this:

 ```ruby
 devise_for :users, class_name: 'SocialFramework::User',